Checklist #4 : Choosing a name for your business

 6. Run Google searches

-It’s crucial you dominate the first page for searches run on your brand, in other words, the name of your business.
+It’s crucial you dominate the first page for searches made for your brand – in other words, the name of your business.

 This is particularly important if you are to maximise the potential from referrals and recommendations, as well as sites such as Unbiased and VouchedFor.